 The Chair proposed the Portfolio Holder for Children, Education and Young People write a letter to all schools to consider incorporating a module on oral health into their curriculum.
-Councillor Wheatley also asked if the panel could receive update every 6 months on children's oral health.
-Councillor Cairns seconded this recommendation.
-All members of the panel voted to support the proposals above.
+Councillor Wheatley also asked if the panel could receive updates every 6 months on children's oral health.
+The panel supported these proposals.